 That step is to submit your business’ contact information to relevant business listing websites.
-Although this may help you to get your business exposure on other websites, the main reason to do this is to show Google that your business’ name, address, and phone number is listed in the same way on multiple websites.
+Although this may help you to get your business exposure on other websites, the main reason to do this is to show Google that your business’ name, address, and phone number are listed in the same way on multiple websites.

-There is a way to do this for free, although it is more time consuming and less effective.
+There is a way to do this for free, although it is more time-consuming and less effective.
 The free way is to manually submit your business information to multiple websites and business directories.
 Some common sites include Yelp, Better Business Bureau, Foursquare, and more.
 You can find other sites by searching Google for “service type” + directories.
 For example “roofing contractor directories” or “family law firm directories”